-The ICS produced a best practice statement for the use of SNM authored by Goldman et al. (2018).
+The ICS produced a best practice statement for using SNM authored by Goldman et al. (2018).
 A panel of urology, gynecology, and colorectal surgery experts describe SNM as an accepted therapy for refractory urinary urgency and frequency, UUI, NOUR, and FI.
 Per the expert panel members of the ICS, guidelines for urinary indications are as follows: